mohanedattef/Twitter-PC-Notifier/README.md

 ## methods of running:
 There are two scripts:
-**search.py:** this script fetches tweets first through your desired keyword and filters the retweets and replys and goes through them before fetching new ones with a date closer to the last tweet fetched, this method works best with keyword that are not largely popular and might miss a tweet or two but it's always gonna bring up the latest tweet.
+**search.py:** this script fetches tweets first through your desired keyword and filters the retweets and replys and goes through them before fetching new ones with a date closer to the last tweet fetched, this method works best with keywords that are not largely popular and might miss a tweet or two but it's always gonna bring up the latest tweet.

-**stream.py:** this one uses the stream function in the tweepy library to always constantly bring up the latest tweets but queuing tweets might be a minute late or so if it's a largly popular keyword.
+**stream.py:** this one uses the stream function in the tweepy library to always constantly bring up the latest tweets but queuing tweets might be a minute late or so use it if it's a largly popular keyword that you do not wanna miss out on.

+## usage:
+add your tokens and keywords to the **.env** file and run which ever script you want.

 ## to be added:
 1-Mobile notifications